• Privacy Policy

 • Penultimate year: Year 3

-Placement (“sandwich”) degrees
+Placement (sandwich) degrees

 Placement degrees introduce a full-time work year, often between Year 2 and Year 3.
-This is where students most frequently misread eligibility.

-Integrated master’s (e.g., MEng, MSci)
+Integrated master’s programmes

 How employers use penultimate-year recruiting